 *Recipe includes multiple options for oil and sweetener, see the Substitutions below directions.

-Notes: Almond meal is natural, finely milled.
+Notes: Almond flour is finely milled.
+Neutral oil is grapeseed.

-HEALTHIER APPLE CRISP
+VEGAN APPLE CRISP

-Ingredients: 2 granny smith apples, 2 tbsp. melted coconut oil, 1/4 cup rolled oats, 1/4 cup broken pecans, scant 1/4 cup brown sugar, 1/4 cup almond meal, 1/2 tsp. cinnamon, 1/2 tsp. ground ginger, pinch of salt.
+Ingredients: 4 granny smith apples, 4 tbsp. neutral oil, 1/2 cup rolled oats, 1/2 cup broken pecans, scant 1/3 cup coconut sugar, 1/2 cup almond meal, 1 tsp. cinnamon, 1 tsp. ground ginger, and a pinch of sea salt.

 1. Preheat oven to 350* and spritz two ramekins with cooking spray.

-2. Peel, core and slice apples thinly, set aside.
+2. Peel, core, slice apples thinly, and set aside.